The Asterinas Book

 One of the biggest challenges for a new OS kernel is driver support.
 Linux has been widely accepted due to its wide range of hardware support.
 As a newcomer, Asterinas faces the challenge of implementing drivers for all devices on a target platform, which would take a significant amount of time.

 To address this obstacle, we have decided to enter the cloud market first.
-In an IaaS cloud, workloads of different tenants are run in VMs or VM-style bare-metal servers for maximum isolation and elasticity.
+In an IaaS (Infrastructure-as-a-Service) cloud, workloads of different tenants are run in VMs or VM-style bare-metal servers for maximum isolation and elasticity.
 The main device driver requirement for the VM environment is virtio, which is already supported by Asterinas.
 Therefore, using Asterinas as the guest OS of a VM or the host OS of a VM-style bare-metal server in production looks quite feasible in the near future.

 Asterinas provides high assurance of memory safety thanks to the framekernel architecture.
 Thus, in the cloud setting, Asterinas is attractive for usage scenarios where Linux ABI is necessary but Linux itself is considered insecure due to its large Trusted Computing Base (TCB) and memory unsafety.
 Specifically, we are focusing on two use cases: